Anurag-Trivedi-22/Exogenesis/README.md

 # 🤖 Exogenesis

-A Biometric-Driven Teleoperation System for Enhanced Safety in Hazardous Environments
+> **A Biometric-Driven Teleoperation System for Enhanced Safety in Hazardous Environments**

-Exogenesis is a collaborative robotics project focused on developing a wearable biometric teleoperation system capable of replicating human hand movements on a robotic hand in real time.

-The system captures finger movements using flex sensors, processes them through ESP32 microcontrollers, and wirelessly transmits the data using the ESP-NOW protocol to control a tendon-driven robotic hand.
+Exogenesis is a collaborative robotics project that enables intuitive, real-time teleoperation of a robotic hand using natural human hand movements.
+The system captures finger gestures through a wearable glove equipped with flex sensors, processes the sensor data using ESP32-S3 microcontrollers, and wirelessly transmits the commands via the ESP-NOW protocol to control a tendon-driven robotic hand.

-The primary objective of this project is to improve operator safety in hazardous environments by enabling intuitive remote robotic manipulation while maintaining low communication latency and reliable motion replication.
+The project is designed to enhance operator safety by enabling remote manipulation in hazardous environments such as bomb disposal, disaster response, hazardous material handling, and industrial automation.

 ---

-# 📌 Project Highlights
+# 📌 Key Features

-- 🖐️ Real-time hand motion replication
+- 🖐️ Real-time hand gesture replication
-- 📡 ESP-NOW wireless communication
+- 📡 Low-latency wireless communication using ESP-NOW
 - 🤖 Flex sensor-based gesture recognition
-- ⚡ Low-latency teleoperation
-- 🔧 ESP32-S3 embedded system
+- 🔧 ESP32-S3 embedded control system
-- 🎯 Servo motor driven robotic hand
+- ⚙️ Servo motor driven robotic hand
 - 🏗️ Modular hardware architecture
+- 💡 Cost-effective teleoperation solution

 ---